- Non-cancerous Breast Conditions

 Lobular carcinoma in situ

-In lobular carcinoma in situ (LCIS), cells that look like cancer cells are growing in the lobules of the milk-producing glands of the breast, but they do not grow through the wall of the lobules.
-LCIS (also called lobular neoplasia) is sometimes grouped with ductal carcinoma in situ (DCIS) as a non-invasive breast cancer, but it differs from DCIS in that it doesn’t seem to become an invasive cancer if it isn’t treated.
+Lobular carcinoma in situ (lob-yuh-lur car-sin-O-ma in sy-too) or LCIS may also be called lobular neoplasia (nee-o-PLAY-zee-uh).
+In this breast change, cells that look like cancer cells are growing in the lobules of the milk-producing glands of the breast, but they do not grow through the wall of the lobules.
+LCIS is sometimes grouped with ductal carcinoma in situ (DCIS) as a non-invasive breast cancer, but it differs from DCIS in that it doesn’t become an invasive cancer if it isn’t treated.

-Women with this condition have a 7 to 11 times higher risk of developing invasive cancer in either breast.
+Women with LCIS have a 7 to 11 times higher risk of developing invasive cancer in either breast.
 For this reason, women with LCIS should make sure they have regular mammograms and doctor visits.
-They should also talk to their doctor to see if their breast cancer risk is high enough to need breast MRI for screening along with mammograms.
+Some women with LCIS choose to take medicine to lower their risk of breast cancer.
+More detailed information on this can be found in our document Medicines to Reduce Breast Cancer Risk.